acerorg/coding-challenge/README.md

     1. You can leave detailed instructions including prerequisites, command to run application and command to run tests
     2. Place the instructions in README.md
   - ##### Option: JavaScript/TypeScript with NPM scripts
-    1. Try adding scripts `package.json` to run the application and tests
+    1. Try adding scripts to `package.json` to run the application and tests

 ## Continuous Integration
 1. Use GitHub Actions to run tests